joshbeacham/utmost-public/docs/support.md

 ## Contact

-If you have issues with the app, you can contact us at [utmost @ joshbeacham.com](utmost@joshbeacham.com)
+If you have issues with the app, you can contact us at [utmost@joshbeacham.com](mailto:utmost@joshbeacham.com)